Sports ballroom dance. Ballroom dancing

 • tango.

-It was at that moment that all ballroom dances were divided into two directions opposite in style - social dance and now popular - sports.
-Already by the 50s dance directions dominating in Europe has increased significantly.
-People learned about incendiary, festival Latin American dances, which, despite their specifics, were accepted by society and rightfully began to be considered "ballroom".
+It was at that moment that all ballroom dances were divided into two styles that were opposite in style - social dance and the now popular sports ones.
+Already by the 50s the number dance styles dominant in Europe has increased significantly.
+People learned about fiery, festival Latin American dances, which, despite their specificity, were accepted by society and rightfully began to be considered “ballroom”.
 Europeans appreciated: jive, samba, paso doble, rumba, cha-cha-cha.

-Today, thousands of large and small classical dancesport competitions are held every year.
-In most cases, they are divided into three programs - Latin American, European, and "top ten".
+Nowadays, thousands of large and small classical dance competitions are held annually.
+In most cases, they are divided into three programs - Latin American, European, and “ten”.

 Everything you need to know about ballroom dancing

-The first feature of ballroom dancing is that they are all paired, and represent a kind of “communication” between a lady and a gentleman.
-Moreover, partners must strictly observe all permissible points of contact in order to truly merge in an excellent, beautiful, bewitching look dance.
-Techniques developed over the years have been brought to the perfect balance so that the dance is not just movements to the music, but a set of harmonious steps that create perfect ensemble.
+The first feature of ballroom dancing is that they are all pairs, and represent a kind of “communication” between a lady and a gentleman.
+Moreover, partners must strictly observe all permissible points of contact in order to truly merge in an excellent, beautiful, enchanting dance.
+Techniques developed over the years have been brought to perfect balance so that the dance is not just movements to music, but a collection of harmonious steps that create perfect ensemble.

-If we talk about contacts, then Latin American dances are distinguished by greater freedom of movement, and partners most of the time touch only with their hands.
-At some moments, the contact is completely lost, and sometimes it is strengthened, during the performance of special figures.
+If we talk about contacts, Latin American dances are characterized by greater freedom of movement, and partners touch only with their hands most of the time.
+At some points, contact is lost completely, and sometimes it intensifies during the execution of special figures.

-IN modern world The popularity of ballroom dancing has declined significantly, due to the fact that their performance requires special skills and exhausting training to constantly maintain shape.
+IN modern world The popularity of ballroom dancing has decreased significantly, due to the fact that its performance requires special skills and grueling training to constantly maintain shape.

-In the sixties of the 20th century, the twist appeared, the popularity of which became the "beginning of the end" for paired dance styles.
-Tango, waltz, foxtrot have practically sunk into oblivion and have ceased to serve as a way of entertainment for the broad masses of people.
+In the sixties of the 20th century, a twist appeared, the popularity of which became the “beginning of the end” for paired dance styles.
+Tango, waltz, foxtrot have practically sunk into oblivion and ceased to serve as a way of entertainment for the broad masses of people.

 Tango